EGmux/Sarcophagus_certora_formal-verification/README.md

-second encryption the shares are sent to an embalmer that stores then until the timer expires and if so the archaeologists have the right to retrieve their shares and assemble the secret that can only be unencrypted by the recipient private key or the user can increase the timer attesting to the fact that his/her is alive.
+second encryption the shares are sent to an embalmer that stores then until the timer expires and if so the archaeologists have the right to retrieve their shares and assemble the secret that can only be unencrypted by the recipient private key or the user can increase the timer attesting to the fact that his/her is alive.(require proof reading)

-If the timer is increased each archaeologist receives digging fees in sarco tokens and if unwrapped digging fees and a bounty, each archaeologist can select their minimum acceptance value for each of these payments.
+If the timer is increased each archaeologist receives digging fees in sarco tokens and if unwrapped digging fees and a bounty, each archaeologist can select their minimum acceptance value for each of these payments.(require proof reading)

 For a node to work as an archaeologist is required an upfront investment called bonds in sarco tokens.
-This system forces a node to only supervise a set of sarcophagus if and only if his/her has enough bonds available, bonds can increase by unwrapping or if the embalmer cancel's the sarcophagus creation and decrease by creating a sarcophagus or being accused of opening early a sarcophagus, before the timer expires.
+This system forces a node to only supervise a set of sarcophagus if and only if his/her has enough bonds available, bonds can increase by unwrapping or if the embalmer cancel's the sarcophagus creation and decrease by creating a sarcophagus or being accused of opening early a sarcophagus, before the timer expires.(require proof reading)

 ## 🔍 What has been verified?